couchbaselabs/cbl-realm-template-app-swiftui-todo/README.md

 ## Package Dependencies
 The app Package Dependencies were updated, removing the Realm and Realm Database frameworks.
 The CouchbaseLiteSwift framework was added to the project.
 The [Couchbase Lite documentation](https://docs.couchbase.com/couchbase-lite/current/swift/gs-install.html#lbl-install-tabs) covers the various methods for adding the CouchbaseLiteSwift library to a new or existing project.
 In this project we used Swift Package Manager (SPM).

+> [!WARNING]
+> Some XCode users have reported issues restoring the SPM dependencies.
+If you have issues, you might need to reset your package cache.
+When searching the internet on this problem, most “solutions” on the forums revolve around some magical combination:
+- Cleaning your project (cmd-shift-K)
+- Deleting Xcode’s DerivedData/, - Running File > Packages > Reset Package Caches
+- Running File > Packages > Resolve Package Versions
+- Closing and re-opening Xcode.
+>

 ## App Services Configuration File
 The original source code had the configuration for Atlas App Services stored in the atlasConfig.plist file located in the App folder.
 This file was removed and the configuration for Capella App Services was added in the [capellaConfig.plist]() file.